Getting a consistent, alternative perspective on your work is priceless

 It’s occurred to me that Ann’s perspective on my business decisions is like someone guiding me from above as I navigate a hedge maze: she may not be able to see a definitive path (this metaphorical maze is too large to see as a whole), but she can easily see the immediate future at junctions, dead-ends around the corner, and dead-ends I’ve already encountered but forgotten.
 She saves me lost time and a lot of stress, which makes her a highly valuable ally.
 Having someone to reassure you and cheer you on is also vital: a timely “Don’t worry, keep going” helps maintain the momentum if I’m feeling demoralised, and a or “Great job, do it again” capitalises on the positivity when I’m feeling rather pleased with myself.
 And ultimately, her objective is for me to develop to the point that I don’t need her help any more, which is a good end goal.

 - doesn’t claim to be infallible

 - is proud of the fact that she’s not for everyone (‘marmite’ rather than ‘vanilla’ – a very good way of putting it)

 This excellent combination makes an ideal guide through what can be a pretty terrifying challenge: being your own boss.

 * overwhelming fear of failure

-This isn’t meant to be an advert for Ann (even if it’s become quite a good one), but for getting a consistent, alternative perspective on your work: your next presentation, a new project, or the Best CRMs for small businesses.
+This isn’t meant to be an advert for Ann (even if it’s become quite a good one), but for getting a consistent, alternative perspective on your work: your next presentation, a new project, or a new business idea.
 Having someone credible to confide in is incredibly useful for your communication in particular (get them to check over the email before you send it, to watch you deliver the presentation before the day itself, to comment on that business proposal).
 Their opinion – even if (or because) you completely disagree with it – is a vital perspective that can guide you through some very confusing and stressful situations.